MicrosoftDocs/webview2-winrt-reference/1-0-1466-prerelease/winrt/corewebview2executescriptresult.md

 > readonly  bool Succeeded

-This property is true if [CoreWebView2.ExecuteScriptWithResultAsync](corewebview2.md#executescriptwithresultasync) successfully executed script with no unhandled exceptions and the result is available in the [CoreWebView2ExecuteScriptResult.ResultAsJson](corewebview2executescriptresult.md#resultasjson) property or via the [CoreWebView2ExecuteScriptResult.TryGetResultAsString](corewebview2executescriptresult.md#trygetresultasstring) method.
+This property is true if [CoreWebView2.ExecuteScriptWithResultAsync](corewebview2.md#executescriptwithresultasync) successfully executed script with no unhandled exceptions and the result is available in the [CoreWebView2ExecuteScriptResult.ResultAsJson](corewebview2executescriptresult.md#resultasjson) property.